2023

 Your bike tour on the North Sea Cycle Path in Jutland starts in the Danish Esbjerg.
 The city was established around 150 years ago.
 From the summit of the Vandtårnet, you have a wonderful panoramic view over the city, the port and to the island Fanø.
 Or what about a trip to the Sæddig beach?
 It is surmounted by the striking sculpture The human at the sea.

-Church Esbjerg
+Church of Our Saviour, Esbjerg

-Day 2: Esbjerg – Ribe, approx. 35 / 65 km + trip to the island Fanø
+Day 2: Esbjerg – Ribe, approx. 35 / 65 km + trip to the Island of Fanø

-The harbour of Ribe
+Port of Ribe

-Day 3: Ribe – Havneby (island Rømø), approx. 45 km
+Day 3: Ribe – Havneby (Island of Rømø), approx. 45 km

 From Ribe, it goes back to the North Sea.
 Via the street ribbon Rømødæmningen, you cycle to the Wadden Sea island Rømø at today’s stage of your trip on the North Sea Cycle Path in Jutland.
 The beaches of Rømø build the biggest sand beach of Northern Europe.
 Impressive!
 Discover the Kommandørgården, the whalebone fence and the Rømø Kirke from the year 1200 with a roundtrip around the island.
 You spend your night in Havneby, the main city of the island.

-Harbour Havneby
+Havneby port

-Lighthouse Sylt
+Sylt lighthouse

-The lighthouse Quermarkenfeuer Rotes Kliff Sylt
+Rotes Kliff Lighthouse, Island of Sylt

 Day 5: Niebüll – Husum, approx. 55 / 40 km